BenLauwens/ThinkJulia.jl/docs/src/chap16.md

 This observation suggests another approach to the whole problem—we can convert Time objects to integers and take advantage of the fact that the computer knows how to do integer arithmetic.

-Here is a function that converts daytimes to integers:
+Here is a function that converts mytimes to integers:

 ```julia
 function timetoint(time)